 Something like owning shares of a startup, but instead of signing papers and joining venture capital hedge funds, all you had to do was to buy some cryptocurrency tokens.

-This isn’t just theory, it’s the reality of tokenized funds.
+This isn’t fiction – it’s the reality of tokenized funds.

-Investopedia has a nice article about tokenized equities, you can read that for a decent intro.
-But here’s my shortened and admittedly more synthesized take.
+Investopedia has a nice article about tokenized equities, you should definitely read it for a great introduction to the topic.

 Technically there’s nothing new under the hood.
-A fiat money fund will issue tokens via a smart contract running on Ethereum or some other 2nd generation crypto.
-The real difference is in the bureaucracy involved: these tokens will legally represent shares in a fund that invests in startups or other equities.
-If the fund has 1000 shares, perhaps 1000 tokens will be issued.
+A hedge fund will issue tokens via a smart contract running on the Ethereum or some other 2nd generation cryptocurrency blockchain.

-The smart contract will reflect this business rule so everyone can check the blockchain for compliance.
-The fund will only be able to issue more shares and tokens when the board authorizes it, typically when more funds are raised.
+The smart contract will then implement the fund statute on a public blockchain so everyone can check it for compliance.
+For example, the fund would only be able to issue more shares and tokens when the board authorizes it, which is typically when more funds are raised.